Missouri House rejects congressional map hours before candidate filing closes - NewsBreak

 “It’s an absolute shame that something as important to the State of Missouri as these maps are that people are making it a self-interest to their future,” said Rep. Don Rone (R-Portageville).
 “It’s an absolute shame.
 We should be embarrassed for those people down there and the people of Missouri should know it’s not our body that’s doing this, it’s the body on the other end.”

-Rep. Nick Schroer (R-O’Fallon) who originally tried to change the House version to a 7 Republican-1 Democrat map voted against sending the map to conference, saying the Senate won’t compromise.Ranking candidates?
-How voting in Missouri could change
+Rep. Nick Schroer (R-O’Fallon) who originally tried to change the House version to a 7 Republican-1 Democrat map voted against sending the map to conference, saying the Senate won’t compromise.Crime Traveler: Daughter of slain parents hopes to forgive killer in person

 “Sending this back over to a volatile body that I’ve already been told by members of both parties, that if this goes back they will filibuster the motion to take it to conference,” Schroer said.